DPR-droid/2021_11_Programming-for-Data-Analysis-Assignment-2021/README.md

 This README only contains an explanation on how to run the Jupyter notebook.
 The Jupyter notebook contains the main body of work and list all references used the in the assignment.

-The Jupyter notebook uses NumPy v1.21 Manual for references, this is important for the user to understand as the documentation is changing and updating.
+The Jupyter notebook uses NumPy v1.21 Manual for references, this is important for the user to understand as NumPy is updated and the lines may not work on newer or older version of the module.

+If you decide to run this in binder or try at home, why not change some of the values to see what changes it makes to the outputs or graphics.

 ***